Diagram examples featured image

 SWOT analysis diagrams look very similar to matrix diagrams, and some teams may even use them interchangeably.
 Still, SWOT analysis diagrams have a narrowly defined objective.

-Many diagrams on this list have wonderfully blurry boundaries that you can bend and customize to your needs, but SWOT diagrams are not necessarily the same way.
+Many diagram examples on this list have wonderfully blurry boundaries that you can bend and customize to your needs, but SWOT diagrams are not necessarily the same way.
 For example, you can tweak your matrix diagram into becoming a SWOT diagram, but not the other way around.
 And that’s because the boundaries of this diagram are spelled out in its name!

 S: Strengths